“Let’s go to the beach,” and protect yourself from the “levante”

 Playa de Punta Candor

-In Rota, the locals know that in Punta Candor, thanks to the dunes, it's possible to protect themselves from the "levante" wind, which tends to blow often on other beaches.
+In Rota, the locals know that at Punta Candor, thanks to the dunes, it’s possible to shelter from the “levante,” which tends to blow frequently on other beaches.

 Playa Micaela